DataBiosphere/toil/README.md

 ##Atomicity
 jobTree and scriptTree are designed to be robust, so that individuals jobs (targets) can fail, and be subsequently restarted.
 It is assumed jobs can fail at any point.
 Thus until jobTree knows your children have been completed okay you can not assume that your job (if using scriptTree, Target) has been completed.
 To ensure that your pipeline can be restarted after a failure ensure that every job (target):

-1. **Never cleansup/alters its own input files.** Instead, parents and follow on jobs may clean up the files of children or prior jobs.
+1. **Never cleans up / alters its own input files.** Instead, parents and follow on jobs may clean up the files of children or prior jobs.
 2. Can be re-run from just its input files any number of times.
 A job should only depend on its input, and it should be possible to run the job as many times as desired, essentially until news of its completion is successfully transmitted to the job tree master process.

     These two properties are the key to job atomicity.
 Additionally, you'll find it much easier if a job:

 3. Only creates temp files in the two provided temporary file directories.
 This ensures we don't soil the cluster's disks.
 4. Logs sensibly, so that error messages can be transmitted back to the master and the pipeline can be successfully debugged.